 - The proposal must specify the research methods for addressing and answering the research questions, issues or problems.
 You must state how, in the course of the research project, you will seek to answer the questions, address the issues or solve the problems.
 You should also explain the rationale for your chosen research methods and why you think they provide the most appropriate means by which to address the research questions, issues or problems.

 ...and the guidance notes attached to the application form which are designed to help you through the 'filling in' process.
 This is very important.
 Don’t assume that you know the requirements because you have applied before as the guidance will change.

 Build your proposal-writing team

 Convene a working group to discuss the outline idea.
 Consider roles and responsibilities – above all agree who is to co-ordinate the proposal (write it, take ownership of it, carry it forward…).
 Consider the composition of the team – internal and external members – the primary determinants must be reputation, track record and academic expertise – be tactical but be sure you can work with them.
-Varied skills are the most use when it comes to running the project.
+Varied skills are most useful when it comes to running the project.

 Who is going to benefit from the outcomes of the research?
-What difference is the research going to make to the well-being of society at large – individuals, organisations, nations?
+What difference is the research going to make to the wellbeing of society at large – individuals, organisations, nations?
 How can you demonstrate this impact?
 Note that Impact is very different from the simple dissemination of findings.